ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Performance - 0.25, 2, 4, or 10 IOPS/GB.
 The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
 * Individual configuration of file shares

    (NSX-V only) If you choose the NFS option, one 2 TB and 4 IOPS/GB file share for management components are ordered.
-{:note}
+   {: note}

 #### Local disk storage (NSX-V only)
 {: #vc_vcenterserveroverview-local-disk-storage}